 How to identify Throttling in DBC.DBQLOGTBL

-The query log keeps track of all delays caused by either workload or system throttles, helping to identify bottleneck situations and other performance-related issues on your system.
-Two columns show us all information we need:
+The query log records delays resulting from either workload or system throttles, enabling the identification of bottleneck situations and other performance-related issues.
+Two columns provide all the necessary information.

 WDDelayTime and DelayTime

-WDDelayTime demonstrates the number of seconds a request was a delayed in a workload queue.
+WDDelayTime demonstrates the number of seconds a request was delayed in a workload queue.
 This column is only referring to workload delays.

-- If WDDelayTime equals DelayTime, we are aware that there were no system throttles applied.
+- If WDDelayTime equals DelayTime, we know that no system throttles were applied.

 - If WDDelayTime is NULL and DelayTime > 0, we are aware of the system delay time (as no workload delays have been used)